Geneva

 Temple de la Fusterie, Geneva

-• Temple de la Fusterie: Temple de la Fusterie was built in 1713-1715 as the city’s first new building dedicated to the Calvinist faith.
-The simple and bright interior is a good example of the Calvinist-Protestant architectural style.
+The Temple de la Fusterie was built in 1713-1715 as the city’s first new building dedicated to the Calvinist faith.
+The architect behind the drawings was the French Jean Vennes, and the construction took place during a period marked by a large influx of Huguenot refugees from France to the Republic of Geneva.

 English Garden, Geneva